konveyor/konveyor.github.io/content/Move2Kube/Tutorials/migrateDeployCFapps.md

     INFO[0027] Collect Output in [/Users/username/m2k_collect].
 Copy this directory into the source directory to be used for planning.
     ```

-The data we collected will be stored in a new directory called `./m2k_collect`.
+The data collected will be stored in a new directory called `./m2k_collect`.

     ```console
     $ ls m2k_collect
     cf
     ```

-The `./m2k_collect/cf` directory contains the yaml file which has the runtime information of the particular application being transformed including the buildpacks that are supported, the memory, the number of instances and the ports that are supported.
+The `./m2k_collect/cf` directory contains the YAML file which has the runtime information of the particular application being transformed including the buildpacks that are supported, the memory, the number of instances, and the ports that are supported.
 If there are environment variables, it collects that information too.

     * Move the `./m2k_collect/cf` directory into the source directory `./cloud-foundry`.